309thEDDGE/opal-helm/README.md

 > **NOTE:** if this helm chart was installed as `opal-setup`, this will look like `opal-setup-minio-ss-0-\*`
 3. For each pod, press `ctrl-k j`.
 This will need to be done quickly.

+#### Keycloak fails to start with error: `FATAL: password authentication failed for user "keycloak"`

+This may occasionally occur upon reinstallation of opal-helm.
+It can often be fixed by uninstalling and reinstalling the helm chart, but can be done more quickly using `k9s`

+1. In `k9s`, press `0` to ensure all resources for all namespaces are visible
+2. Type `:secrets` and press enter
+3. Type `/keycloak-postgres` and press enter
+4. Move your cursor down to `<deployment name>-keycloak-postgres` and press `x`
+5. Copy the value of `postgresql-password`, and press escape
+6. Type `:pods` and press enter
+7. Type `/keycloak-postgres` and press enter
+8. Move your cursor down to `<deployment name>-keycloak-postgres-0` and press `s` to shell into the container
+9. Run `psql -U keycloak` in the postgres container
+10. Run `alter user keycloak with password '<postgresql-password>';`
+11. Exit the container.
+This can be done quickly by pressing `ctrl-d` twice.
+Press escape when back in the `k9s` ui.
+12. Type `/keycloak` and press enter
+13. Move your cursor down to `<deployment-name>-keycloak-0` and press `ctrl-k` to restart the pod.
+If the password was set correctly, keycloak should now start successfully.

 ## Nginx